CodeYourFuture/fundamentals-course/from-khan-academy-processingjs-to-p5js.md

 * If you want to stick with processing.js and Khan Academy longer, there is [Advanced JS: Games and Visualizations](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations).
 I haven't worked through this course, yet.

-# Other migration guides

-* If you want to stick with processing.js, Khan Academy have [this guide to using processingjs outside khan academy](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations/advanced-development-tools/a/using-processingjs-outside-khan-academy)

 # Differences between (khan academy) processing.js and p5.js

 ### You must always define the `draw()` function.